-The Policy Council shares responsibility with Head Start/Early Head Start staff for overseeing the delivery of high quality services to children and families.
-Through the Policy Council and Parent Association, parents and other community representatives are empowered to actively participate in the shared decision-making process.
-Serving on the Policy Council provides an opportunity for parents to develop valuable team skills, communication skills and leadership skills.
-Council members are nominated and elected annually by the Parent Association in the fall.
+The Policy Council shares responsibility with Head Start/Early Head Start staff for overseeing the delivery of high-quality services to children and families.
+Through the Policy Council and Parent Committee, parents and other community representatives are empowered to actively participate in the shared decision-making process.
+Serving on the Policy Council provides an opportunity for parents to develop valuable team skills, communication skills, and leadership skills.
+Council members are nominated and elected annually by currently enrolled parents.
 Once elected, you can begin to be a part of a unique experience that will thoroughly enrich your life.
-See Appendix I (page 29) for more information.
+See Appendix I for more information.